jungopro/terraform-ci-cd-demo/README.md

 | Staging    | <img src="https://vsrm.dev.azure.com/jungodevops/_apis/public/Release/badge/b453e6a9-9219-4db4-b3fb-5d2a6c4f43df/1/4"/> |
 | Production | <img src="https://vsrm.dev.azure.com/jungodevops/_apis/public/Release/badge/b453e6a9-9219-4db4-b3fb-5d2a6c4f43df/1/5"/> |

+## Intro

+The purpose of this demo project is to showcase the abilities of Terraform to deploy a complete cloud-native application stack, from the underlying infrastructure to the application itself, using nothing but terraform

+The enabler that will connect all the pieces is Azure DevOps.
+It will:
+- Execute the CI of the individual Microservices
+- Execute the Terraform Build (Plan) and Deploy (Apply) tasks

+We will cover:

+- Create the CI process to deploy our infrastrucute to Azure
+- Create the CI to build and puse each microservice artifact to ACR
+- Create CD to deploy the entire infrastrucute and application to Azure

 ## Connect GitHub and Azure DevOps

 - The official documentation from Microsoft can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml)